 Throw a party (or get someone else to)

 Birthdays are a great excuse to get all your favourite people in a room together, have a laugh, and dance the night away.
 And by hosting a party yourself, you’ll get full control over who’s invited and what you get up to.
+Instead of a regular birthday cake, you can have a cake in a jar from Candy’s Cupcakes or a tower of your favorite snacks to enjoy with your friends.

 If all that sounds like too much work, ask a friend to take care of it instead.